National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 _The Book of OHDSI_ [-@ohdsi_2019] provides a [chapter](https://ohdsi.github.io/TheBookOfOhdsi/MethodValidity.html) introducing methods validity and fitting of method to the research question.

-For associational/causal research questions, to address hypotheses and confounding, the FDA recommends a set of analyses that go beyond the typical regression types, yet is framed targeting a specific estimand that makes all five (ICH-E9[R1]) attributes [@usfda_2023]:
+For associational/causal research questions, to address hypotheses and confounding, the FDA recommends a set of analyses that go beyond the typical regression types.[@usfda_2023]:

 +------------------------------------------------------------+------------------------------------------------------------+
 | Active Comparator                                     <br> | Instrumental Variable                                 <br> |